Equestria Daily

-Equestria Daily (frequently shortened to EqD or ED) is a fan site dedicated to news and fan fiction coverage of the animated television series My Little Pony: Friendship Is Magic.
-The site is run with a blog-style interface by a dedicated team of several editors, and has been officially recognized by the show's production team as well as The Hub (later Discovery Family), the American children's television network on which the show airs.
+Equestria Daily (frequently abbreviated as EqD or ED) is a fan site dedicated to the coverage of fandom news and fan works of the brony fandom—the adult fandom of the animated television series My Little Pony: Friendship Is Magic.
+Equestria Daily is operated by a team of editors and has been officially recognized by the show's production team as well as The Hub (later Discovery Family), the television network on which Friendship Is Magic aired.
+It is considered the central fan news site of the brony fandom.

+In 2014, the Library of Congress selected Equestria Daily to be archived as part of their "Web Cultures Web Archive Collection" by the American Folklife Center.